What's the Worst That Could Happen?

 What's the Worst That Could Happen? is a 2001 American crime comedy film directed by Sam Weisman and starring Martin Lawrence and Danny DeVito.
 Loosely based on a book by Donald E. Westlake, the film follows the misadventures of a skilled thief and a wealthy businessman facing financial trouble.
 The film did not meet expectations and performed poorly commercially.

-Upon its release in June 2001, What's the Worst That Could Happen? earned $38.4 million worldwide against its $60 million budget.
+Upon its release by MGM Distribution Co. on June 1, 2001, with 20th Century Fox releasing in other territories, What's the Worst That Could Happen? earned $38.4 million worldwide against its $60 million budget.
 Critics widely panned the film, with a 10% rating on Rotten Tomatoes.
 The film was criticized for its uninspiring script and lack of funny gags, and for underutilizing its cast.
 Reviewers like Roger Ebert and Lisa Schwarzbaum pointed out flaws in the film's character development, plot, and the mismatched acting styles of its stars.

 Plot

 Kevin Caffery, a skilled thief, meets Amber Belhaven, who is auctioning her father's painting to settle a hotel bill.
 He discovers her hotel room and surprises her by returning the stolen painting.
 Kevin reveals his criminal activities to Amber, shocking her at first, but she accepts it in order to be with him.
 She eventually gives Kevin her father's lucky ring.

 Meanwhile, Max Fairbanks, a wealthy businessman facing bankruptcy, seeks legal advice from his lawyer, Walter Greenbaum.
 Max, known for his extravagant spending, disregards the seriousness of the situation.
 He keeps spending and suggests declaring bankruptcy immediately to protect his assets.
 Max tells his wife, Lutetia, that his company is going through a technical procedure to hide the truth.

-Through a friend named Berger, Kevin learns about Max's financial troubles.
-Berger informs him about Max's beachfront mansion, which Kevin sees as an opportunity.
-They plan to rob Max's house but end up getting caught.
-Max recognizes Amber's stolen ring and forces Kevin to hand it over to the police.
-Kevin escapes and returns to the house later, seeking revenge.
-He robs Max's valuables and one of his cars, telling Amber that the ring was stolen from him.
+Through a friend and fellow thief named Berger, Kevin learns about Max's financial troubles.
+Berger informs him about Max's beachfront mansion, which Max is legally not allowed to enter due to bankruptcy.
+The pair proceed to rob the place, but unware of Max's presence, Kevin is caught.
+Max notices Amber's ring, and forces Kevin to hand it over by claiming it was stolen.
+Kevin escapes from the police and returns to the mansion in revenge.
+He successfully robs many valuables, but is unable to recover the ring.

-Walter informs Max that he is banned from his summer house due to breaching the bankruptcy terms.
-Max remains confident, believing the ring brings him luck.
+Walter notifies Max that he has angered the Court by going to his mansion.
+Max remains confident, believing the ring will bring him luck.
 Kevin and Berger hire a hacker named Shelly Nix to track Max's whereabouts by hacking into his email.
 During a flight, Max consults his psychic associate, Gloria, about the ring.
 Gloria draws a disturbing card but keeps it a secret.
 Max insults a judge he believed he bribed to save his house, leading to an order for its public auction.
 As the crooks continue to rob Max's properties, Max meets with Detective Alex Tardio and contacts his head of security, Earl Redburn.